Key takeaways

 Balanced funds:

 - Asset mix: A diversified portfolio that includes shares, property, bonds, and cash.
-These funds aim to achieve a balance between risk and growth, making them a popular choice for a wide range of investors, particularly as a default option set by employers.
+These funds aim to achieve a balance between risk and growth, making them a popular choice for a wide range of investors, particularly as a default option set by employers and the fund's MySuper option.

 High growth funds:

-- Asset mix: Mainly high-risk investments like Australian shares (Aust Shares), International shares (Int'l Shares), and property.
-These funds target higher returns over the long term but are associated with greater volatility and risk.
-They are typically chosen by investors with a longer investment horizon and a higher tolerance for market fluctuations.
+- Asset mix: Mainly high-risk investments like shares and property.
+These funds target higher returns over the long term but come with greater volatility and risk in the short term.
+They are typically chosen by members with a longer investment horizon and a higher tolerance for market fluctuations.

 Single asset class funds: